 The second way is to continue your education by taking online courses or bootcamps and earning certification.
 The more skills you have, the more valuable you are to your organization.
 And if you want an excellent example of a skill-boosting resource, see below.

-This UX/UI design bootcamp runs for an intense 20 weeks and provides you with live online classes, Capstone Projects, Dribbble Portfolio creation, instruction in the top design tools, networking sessions with top design experts, and more.
+This UX/UI design bootcamp runs for an intense 20 weeks and provides you with live online classes, Capstone Projects, Dribbble and Behance portfolio creation, instruction in the top design tools, networking sessions with top design experts, and more.

-The UX/UI bootcamp will help you sharpen your current UX/UI skills or help you if you decide to switch careers and enter the world of UX design.
+The UX/UI bootcamp will help you sharpen your current digital design skills or help you if you decide to switch careers and enter the world of UX research and design.

 You might also like to read: